ivamluz/iluz-differ-api/README.md

 ### `GET http://host/v1/diff/<id>`
 Diff-ies the previously input values.
-* Returns a JSON containing the number of differences and a list with the differences found if everything is OK.
+* Returns a JSON object containing the number of differences and a list with the differences found if everything is OK.
-* Returns a *400 Bad Request* and error JSON in any of the following situations:
+* Returns a *400 Bad Request* and a JSON error object in any of the following situations:
     * Left side is missing;
     * Right side is missing;